Ideas for Creative Writing Projects and Practices

 Sometimes, the best plan is to make a plan.
 Instead of writing in circles or fretting about your projects (or lack thereof), stop and think about what you want to achieve or explore with your writing.
-Make a list of ideas for creative writing projects that you can sink your teeth into, then choose one, and see it through to the end.
+Make a list of ideas for creative writing projects that you can sink your teeth into and then choose one and see it through to the end.
 You’ll come out of it with a sense of accomplishment and purpose.

 Ideas for Creative Writing

 - Make a chapbook, a little thematic collection of essays, stories, or poems (or all of these).
-Print copies and bring them to readings or your local, indie bookstore — or make a PDF and sell or give it away online.
+Print copies and bring them to readings or your local, indie bookstore, or make an ebook and sell or give it away online.

 - Start a blog.
 Give yourself a public space in which to write, put your voice out there, and stick to a regular writing schedule.

-- Set aside 20 minutes every day for writing.
+- Set aside twenty minutes every day for writing.
 Write whatever you want during those twenty minutes, just make sure you do it every day.

 - Write for change.
 Find something you’re passionate about and affect change through writing (a blog is great for this).

 - Participate in NaNoWriMo.
 It happens every November, and you can spend the months before NaNo plotting, outlining, and sketching characters.